Rosa Oppenheimer: Early life

 Rosa Silberstein was born on 31 July 1887 in Berlin and died in the Nazi concentration camp in Auschwitz on 2 November 1943.
 She married Jakob Oppenheimer and took his name.
 They worked together as art dealers.

-Art Dealer
+Art dealership

 Rosa's husband Jakob was the managing director of Margraf and Co, which was owned by Albert Loeske who died in 1929.
 Rosa and Jakob Oppenheimer worked for the Galerie Van Diemen, which was part of the Margraf group.

-In his will Loeske left the Margraf group to the Openheimers but the Nazis would not allow Jewish directors.